Song 4 Lovers

 "Song 4 Lovers" is a song by English pop group Liberty X, released as the lead single from their third studio album, X (2005).
-The song features uncredited vocals from Rev Run of Run-D.M.C. and was produced by Liberty X member Tony Lundon.
+The song features uncredited rap verses from Rev Run of Run-D.M.C. and was co-written and produced by Liberty X member Tony Lundon.
 The single was released on 26 September 2005 and peaked at No. 5 on the UK Singles Chart, becoming the band's highest-charting single from the album.

 Background

 The decision to feature Rev Run (Joseph Simmons), of the rap group Run DMC, was made by band member Tony Lundon, who produced the track while the band was recording their third studio album for the V2 Records label, which was later scrapped due to a dispute between the band and their management.
 The single was quickly picked up by Unique Corp, who chose to release it as an attempt to create a new direction for the band.
 The single was also successful in Australia, where it received an exclusive release on 3 October 2005.